Is “Groove” On the Drums Just a Whole Lotta Nothing?

 But oftentimes, the kind of groove I heard drummers slobbering about is something like “Back in Black”; competent, satisfactory drumming that’s nonetheless lacking in true creativity or feel.

 There’s something recursive going on here: “groove” being used to retroactively justify a drummer’s success.
-I have to wonder: if AC/DC only sold half of the record that the band did, would Phil still be so admired?
+I have to wonder: if AC/DC only sold half of the records that the band did, would Phil still be so admired?

 Truth be told, it seems like groove is often used as a crutch.
 To me, this inchoate praise of groove is a musically unfulfilling thing.
 Yes, feel is important, but it’s also very one–dimensional.
 There’s more to the drums than timekeeping!
 This instrument is inherently boxed in, but it does offer many wonderful and exciting things.
 It seems like such a shame for someone to wave their hands and say, “I dunno about all that, I’ll just stick to muh groove.”

 It’s very easy to become complacent with your own conception of groove.
-My favorite moments on the drums come from the players who push the envelope and take risks.
-Taking risks can come at the expense of taste, but I think it’s worth it.
+My favorite moments on the drums come from the players who can “walk the line”.
+That is to say, players who can push the envelope and take risks while prioritizing taste — adding some adventure to their playing without spoiling a track with indulgent nonsense.

 I hate to say this quiet part out loud, but I’m going to say it anyway: most of the “groove” that’s out there getting praise is nothing special.
 And don’t pull the “what, you don’t get it?” card.
-There’s nothing to get.
+Do you get it?

 Of course, many drummers have seen great success staying in their comfort zone.
-It’s a valid approach to be sure, but is it enough to earn you accolades as one of the all–time greats?
+It’s a legitimate approach to be sure, but is it enough to earn you accolades as one of the all–time greats?
 Should it be enough?
 I’m not convinced.